HuemulSolutions/enola/docs/building_chatbot_ollama.md

 # Generate a session_id (remains the same for the entire chat session)
 session_id = str(uuid.uuid4())

+# Define the function for invoking the answer from the model
 def ollama_chat(prompt, model="llama3.2"):
     llm = OllamaLLM(model=model)
     response = llm.invoke(prompt)
     return response

+# Define the chatbot functions
 def chatbot():
     print("Welcome to the Ollama Chatbot!")
     print("Type 'exit' to end the conversation.")